metalama/Metalama.Documentation/content/conceptual/implementation/aspect-serialization.md

 # Serialization of aspects and other compile-time classes

 Metalama relies on _serialization_ to handle situations when an aspect or _cross-project effect_, i.e., when it affects not only the current project but also, transitively, _referencing_ projects.

 This happens in the following scenarios:

-* Inheritable aspects (see <xref:aspect-inheritance>): inheritable instances of <xref:Metalama.Framework.Aspects.IAspect> but also, if defined, of their respective <xref:Metalama.Framework.Aspects.IAspectState>, are serialized.
+* Inheritable aspects (see <xref:aspect-inheritance>): inheritable instances of <xref:Metalama.Framework.Aspects.IAspect>, but also, if defined, of their respective <xref:Metalama.Framework.Aspects.IAspectState>, are serialized.
-* Reference validators (see <xref:aspect-validating>): implementations of <xref:Metalama.Framework.Validation.BaseReferenceValidator> and, if you're using <xref:Metalama.Extensions.Architecture>, any <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicate>, are serialized.
+* Reference validators (see <xref:aspect-validating>): implementations of <xref:Metalama.Framework.Validation.BaseReferenceValidator> and, if you're using <xref:Metalama.Extensions.Architecture>, any <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicate> are serialized.
 * Hierarchical options of non-sealed declarations (see <xref:Metalama.Framework.Options.IHierarchicalOptions`1> and <xref:exposing-options>).
-* Annotations on non-sealed declarations (see <xref:Metalama.Framework.Code.IAnnotation>)
+* Annotations on non-sealed declarations (see <xref:Metalama.Framework.Code.IAnnotation>).

 When any aspect or fabric has some cross-project effect, the following process is executed: